MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 **Key benefits of B2B Guests in Yammer**

-**Example** At Contoso, the administrator has enabled guest access for Microsoft 365 Groups.
+**Example:** At Contoso, the administrator has enabled guest access for Microsoft 365 Groups.
 Megan is the owner of the Contoso Partners community in Yammer, with Enrico and Alex as its members.
 She wants to invite external users Shawn and Jessica from Fabrikam to collaborate in this Yammer community in her organization.
 She simply adds their business emails in the member list.
 Shawn and Jessica receive an email invite.
 They accept the invite to start participating in the community right away.
 Guests can access all community content including files in SharePoint.

 ## What will happen to the legacy Guests in my network?